doofin/vscode-scalajs-hello/README.md

 # VSCode Extension in Scala.js
+Write vscode extensions in Scala.js!
 This is an update of [vscode-scalajs-hello](https://github.com/pme123/vscode-scalajs-hello) with Scala 3.3.3 and sbt.version=1.9.7.

-## Your first Extension
-A step-by-step tutorial for **Scala.js** using this example project.
+Examples in typescript and javascript are available in the [VSCode Extension Samples](https://github.com/microsoft/vscode-extension-samples) repository.

-Here is the original: [visualstudio.com/api/get-started](https://code.visualstudio.com/api/get-started/your-first-extension)
+Here is the original: [visualstudio.com/api/get-started](https://code.visualstudio.com/api/get-started/your-first-extension) in typescript.

 ### Setup